terrabite3/Quantizer/Optimization_notes.md

 ### digitalWriteFast

 Port IO is known to be slow on Arduino.
-I switched to digitalWriteFast() and saved about 6 ms. I also tried pinModeFast(), but that gave some odd results and only saved 3 ms.
+I switched to digitalWriteFast() and saved about 60 us.
+I also tried pinModeFast(), but that gave some odd results and only saved 30 us.

+### digitalRead port access

+digitalRead is also slow.
+I switched to reading the port directly.
+This saved 120 us.
+I don't know why the 10V in isn't showing any time saved.

+I needed to add a 2 us delay after setting the column pin before checking the row pin.
+Otherwise there wasn't enough time for the signal to propagate.
+Now that's fast!

 ## Results